 - Civilian-equivalent job titles

-5. Check Your Records
+4. Check Your Military Records Online

-Permissive Temporary Duty
+Permissive Temporary Duty (PTD)

-For service members who are involuntary separation under honorable conditions, up to 10 days permissive temporary duty may be available to prepare for relocating and job hunting.
-Military spouses may fly space-available on military aircraft for housing or employment opportunities.
+For service members who are involuntarily separated under honorable conditions, up to 10 days of permissive temporary duty may be available to prepare for relocating and job hunting.
+Furthermore, military spouses may fly space-available on military aircraft for housing or employment opportunities.

 Selling Back Leave

 Your DD Form 214 is a document issued upon a military service member’s retirement, separation or discharge from active duty in the Armed Forces of the United States.
-It is needed to verify military service for benefits, retirement, employment, and membership in veterans’ organizations.
+You’ll need this document to verify military service for benefits, retirement, employment and membership in Veterans’ organizations.
 It is essential that your military service records are correct before your DD 214 is issued.

 Mistakes are much easier to fix before they move over to Veteran Affairs.
-Mistakes could lead to lapses in your medical coverage or eligibility for benefits.
-You can correct mistakes via DD Form 149.
+Unfortunately, mistakes in this documentation could lead to lapses in your medical coverage or eligibility for benefits.
+We don’t want that!
+However, if it happens, you can correct mistakes via DD Form 149.

-Types of Discharge
+Types of Military Discharge

-Types of discharge in the military include:
+Types of Discharge in the Military Include:

 - Honorable Discharge